Diesel Heating in Travel Trailers

 The two main types are air heating, and air and water heating.
 Some are made in various sizes.
-Use the smallest to heat annexes, camper trailers, small caravans and motorhomes.
+Use the smallest to heat annexes, camper trailers, small travel trailers and motorhomes.
 Use the next size up to heat large RVs.

-Diesel heating in caravans and motorhomes – air heating
+Diesel heating in travel trailers and motorhomes – air heating

 The basic (soup-can size) unit is best floor mounted.
 A separate tiny electrically-driven pump, hose and filter connects to a separate tank.
 Alternatively (with motorhomes) to the vehicle’s tank.
 You can locate the electric control panel wherever convenient.

-Diesel heating in caravans and motorhomes – water heating
+Diesel heating in travel trailers and motorhomes – water heating

 The combined space/water heaters use a furnace unit to heat glycol.
 This flows through a calorifier heat exchange unit, that also stores heated water for taps and showers.
 In addition. small fan-powered radiators blow hot air wherever required.
 The calorifier is also available as a tiny unit that heats water as it is drawn.

-Diesel heating in caravans and motorhomes – the heaters in action
+Diesel heating in travel trailers and motorhomes – the heaters in action

 We used a Webasto air heater unit in our OKA in outback Australia.
 Temperatures there drops quickly after sun-down, often below freezing.
 Even on its lowest setting, it heated the OKA to 25º C. Expect to use a fifth of a litre of diesel per hour.

 We had a Webasto Dual-Top air and water heating unit in our Tvan camper trailer.
 Used too, around Australia, it worked well and reliably.
 Its on-line calorifier supplied hot water for cooking and showering.
 The water is hot within a few minutes.